 COVID-19 ID FAQsPosted on May 7, 2020 in

-The following is a Frequently-Asked-Questions (FAQ) discussion on the State of Hawaii’s COVID-19 emergency procedures as it relates to non-commercial driver’s license and instructional permit, and state identification cardholders.
-The temporary interim procedures established is in accordance with the Governor’s Supplementary to the Emergency Proclamation signed on March 16, 2020 and Sixth Supplementary Proclamation Relating to the COVID-19 Emergency dated April 25, 2020.
-The Sixth Supplementary Proclamation extended the emergency period expiration date from May 16, 2020 to May 31, 2020.
+The following is a Frequently-Asked-Questions (FAQs) discussion on the State of Hawaii’s COVID-19 emergency procedures as it relates to non-commercial driver’s license, instructional permit, and state identification cardholders.
+The temporary interim procedures established is in accordance with the Governor’s (First) Supplementary to the Emergency Proclamation signed on March 16, 2020 and subsequent supplementary proclamations relating to the COVID-19 Emergency.
+The most recent supplementary proclamation, Tenth Supplementary Proclamation, extends the emergency period end date to August 31, 2020.

 (The temporary interim procedures conveyed in the FAQs are subject to change.
 Please continue to check this website for the latest revisions.)

-- My driver’s license (DL) or instruction permit (IP) was granted the 90-day extension from the expiration date.
-When I renew my DL or IP, will I get issued my renewed DL or IP with an additional 90-days extra?
+- My expired driver’s license (DL) or instruction permit (IP) was granted the extension to the expiration date.
+When I renew my DL or IP, will I get issued my renewed DL or IP with any additional days?

 - Will I be able to use my motorcycle waiver to waive the Hawaii skills test if it expired during the COVID-19 emergency?